cd1989/harbor-cleaner/README.md

   # Cron expression to trigger the cleanup, for example "0 0 * * *", leave it empty will disable the
   # trigger and fallback to run cleanup once.
 Note: you may need to quote the cron expression with double quote
   cron:
+# For Harbor version v1.9+, you should configure the XSRF protection.
+For other version, keep the default values.
+xsrf:
+  # Refer to 'EnableXSRF' in Harbor config file 'common/config/core/app.conf'.
+  enabled: false
+  # Refer to 'XSRFKey' in Harbor config file 'common/config/core/app.conf'.
+  key: T20zVqpLbDDlQGVIiiwDtAAtsm8bSRjHBJSMyejG
 ```

 In the policy part, exact one of `numberPolicy`, `regexPolicy`, `notTouchedPolicy` should be configured according to the policy type.